-Copiers for student use are available at two locations: Circulation and Reference Library
+Copiers for student use are available at two locations: Adams Hall- second floor; and Everett Hall on the second floor

 The cost is five cents per copy.
 A fax machine is available at the switchboard in Malone Hall.

 Copy and Fax Machines (Montgomery Campus)